 s.
 The provision for relocation assistance to displaced Project Area occupants, as required by law, or within the discretion of the Agency Board for displaced businesses; and

 t.
-Other related improvements to those set forth above as further set forth in Attachment 5.
+Other related improvements to those described above as further described in the Study.

 Any such land uses as described in the Plan will be in conformance with zoning for the City and the City of Chubbuck Comprehensive Plan, Our Valley, Our Vision, as amended (the “Comprehensive Plan”), adopted by the Chubbuck City Council, as may be amended from time to time.
 Land made available will be developed by private enterprises or public agencies as authorized by law.
 The Plan identifies various public and private improvements which may be made within the Project Area.

 The Urban Renewal Project Area and Revenue Allocation Area herein referred to is described as follows:

 An area consisting of approximately 309 acres generally located north of New Day Parkway and west of Interstate 15.
 It is partially bounded by Hiline Road on the west, Tyhee Road on the north, Interstate 15 on the east and New Day Parkway on the south, and as more particularly described as follows:

 A PARCEL OF LOCATED IN SECTION 35, TOWNSHIP 5 SOUTH, RANGE 34 EAST, BOISE MERIDIAN, BANNOCK COUNTY, IDAHO, DESCRIBED MORE PARTICULARLY AS FOLLOWS: